ShaojieDai/me/set2/readme.md

 This week I learnt all the components of Python syntax to start the Set2 programming exercise.
+Gaining a grasp of variables, loops, conditionals, and functions forms a solid foundation for delving into more complex coding tasks.
+With each passing week, I aim to further my understanding of Python's intricacies, dedicating time to practice and experimentation.